magento/magento2-functional-testing-framework/docs/reporting.md

 allure open dev/tests/acceptance/tests/_output/allure-report
 ```

-{% include note.html
-type='info'
-content='
-By default, Allure generates reports in the `allure-report/` at the current directory.
+Note: By default, Allure generates reports in the `allure-report/` at the current directory.
 For example, if you run the command without `-o` flag while you are in the `magento2/` directory, Allure will generate a report at the `magento2/allure-report/` directory.

 ```bash